shubhankar-bag-coder/mobile-app/Readme.md

-# Hello, Welcome to React-Native App :wave:
+# Hello :wave: Welcome to React-Native App
 In this app we are testing React Native App.